maksimLeali/graph-a-pet-backend/readme.md

     token: <YOUR_TOKEN>
     adminId: <CHAT_ID>
 ```
-If you don't want or can't use telegram just set the `active` to `False`
+If you don't want or can't use telegram just set the `active` field to `False` and no bot will be activated